VitaliRj/autotraffic/README.md

 ## Installation
 For now you need to install the wheel file, I will publish it on PyPi soon.

-If you are in the main directory, just use:
+If you are in the root directory, just use:
 ```console
 pip install -e .
 ```

-Or if you go to the dist directory, you can use:
+Or you go to the dist directory and use:
 ```console
 pip install .\autotraffic-0.1.0-py3-none-any.whl
 ```